Christian-Sav/DevOps-Core-Fundamental-Projec/README.md

 ![CI Pipeline](https://github.com/Christian-Sav/QA_Project/blob/feature/Figures/CI%20Pipeline.png)

 ## Risk Assessment
 Before even starting the build of the app, risk assessment was taken to identify risks and to propose control measures that can be used in order to reduce them.
 These measures could then be implemented into the app or advised to users.
-The inital risk assessment is shown here:
+The initial risk assessment is shown here:

 ![RiskAssessment](https://github.com/Christian-Sav/QA_Project/blob/feature/Figures/Risk%20Assessment.png)